Fitness programming and management

 Steve Ball

-Dr. Steve Ball is the Director of the Fitness Programming and Management program and teaches NEP 1340, Exercise and Fitness.
+Dr. Steve Ball is the Director of the Fitness Programming and Management program and teaches FPM 2130 Exercise Techniques.
 He has won many awards at MU, including the prestigious Kemper Fellowship for Teaching Excellence and Outstanding Online Course Design.

 Fun Fact: Dr. Ball went to MU for undergrad and was the 1994 Captain of the MU Baseball Team.